 Red eyes (or increased use of eye drops)

 Missing nail polish remover, correction fluid, or paint (common inhalants) from around your house

 Using air freshener, incense, or breath freshener to cover the smell of cigarettes or marijuana

 Violence or destructiveness

-If you notice any of these signs of substance abuse, talk with your teen and your teen's health care provider or a counselor.
+If you notice any of these signs of substance use, talk with your teen and your teen's healthcare provider or a counselor.
 Take the problem seriously, and get help.